FarronF/limerick-council-meetings/meetings/2023/04/18-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 21st February 2023.md

 have longevity and referenced the recent branding of Adare, which is built into the County & City

 Development Plan.
-Mr. Farrell also added that tree cages will be examined.--- 6
+Mr. Farrell also added that tree cages will be examined.
+---
+6

 **Item 4: Review of Budget Allocations for 2023:**